iterative/dvc.org/content/blog/2020-10-12-october-20-dvc-heartbeat.md

 https://youtu.be/H1VBsK7XiKs

-Another detailed and easy-to-follow tutorial, with a similarly impressive scope, appared on [Heise Online](https://www.heise.de/).
+Another detailed and easy-to-follow tutorial, with a similarly impressive scope, appeared on [Heise Online](https://www.heise.de/).
 This project puts together DVC, Cortex, and ONNX to develop and deploy a model trained on the Fashion MNIST dataset (note: the article is in German, and I read it with Chrome's English translation).